 All at-home aligner treatments are relatively cost-effective, but AlignerCo is hands down the most affordable.
-Their price tags are several hundred less than the competition, plus they offer frequent discounts of up to $400 and have flexible financing plans too.
+Their prices are $1,000+ less than some of the competition, plus they offer flexible financing plans.

 AlignerCo’s nighttime option (called NightOnly) provides the same aligners that you’d receive from their standard daytime plan.
 You just wear them on a different schedule: ten hours per night, changing aligner sets every two weeks.
 Unsurprisingly, the entire process takes slightly longer: 6–8 months.

-NightOnly treatment costs $1,345, which is slightly higher than AlignerCo’s standard $1,145 price tag.
+NightOnly treatment costs $1,095, which is slightly higher than AlignerCo’s standard $895 price tag.
 But even at that price point, they’re still the cheapest nighttime treatment on the market.
-Financing is available too.
-If you don’t mind a credit check, SmileFlex requires 12 monthly payments of $99.
-And if you’re not confident in your credit score, SmileFlex Easy requires a $345 down payment, then six monthly payments of $175.
+Payment plans are available too.
+If you don’t mind a credit check, SmileFlex requires 12 monthly payments of $73.
+And if you’re not confident in your credit score, SmileFlex Easy requires a $495 down payment, then six monthly payments of $100.

 Advantages of Nighttime Aligners

 If you didn’t think that at-home clear aligner treatment could get any more convenient, think again!
 Nighttime-only aligners take this convenience to a whole new level.
 Just look at a few of the advantages: